 - 4. After you have added the object, there are three options: - 5.
 Add another object of the same type, as described in step 3. - 6.
 Add a different type of object select from the Object menu options, the toolbox. - 7.
 Resize, reposition, or edit an object.
-To do so, select None from the Object menu. - Resize Select (click on) the object and drag the handles in the direction of the resize. - Reposition Left click and drag the object the new area. - Edit Select the object and choose an option from either the Edit menu or the Attributes menu.
-You can also edit an object by right clicking on it. - When finished, choose End Annotation Mode from the Done!
-Menu, or click the Done button on the Tool box. - To merge the annotation into the image so that they can be displayed when the image is opened in other applications, access the Edit menu, choose Merge, and then Merge Annotations.
+To do so, select None from the Object menu.

+Resize - Select (click on) the object and drag the handles in the direction of the resize.

+Reposition - Left click and drag the object the new area.

+Edit - Select the object and choose an option from either the Edit menu or the Attributes menu.
+You can also edit an object by right clicking on it.

+8. When finished, choose End Annotation Mode from the Done!
+Menu.

+9. To merge the annotation into the image so that they can be displayed when the image is opened in other applications, access the Edit menu, choose Merge, and then Merge Annotations.
 The annotations will then be merged into the pixel data.